 From September through December, the Japanese began assigning numbers to the POWs.
-The Lima Maru sailed in September, but it is not known if POW numbers were assigned to the men on the ship.
-The first men known to receive POW numbers were the men on the Nagato Maru which sailed for Japan in September.
-It is not known when, but Walter received the number I-07366 which was his POW no matter where he was sent in the Philippines.
-The “I” may have stood for Imperial or it simply may have indicated the POW was being held in the Philippines.
+The first men known to receive POW numbers were the men on the Tottori Maru which sailed for Japan on October 8th.
+It is not known when, but Walter received the number 1-07366 which was his POW no matter where he was sent in the Philippines.

 “REPORT JUST RECEIVED THROUGH INTERNATIONAL RED CROSS STATES THAT YOUR SON PRIVATE WALTER B STRAKA IS A PRISONER OF WAR OF THE JAPANESE GOVERNMENT IN PHILIPPINE ISLANDS LETTER OF INFORMATION FOLLOWS FROM THE PROVOST MARSHALL GENERAL=

 Within days of receiving the first message, they received a second message: